How to Keep Employee Turnover under Control

-Even with robust onboarding practices, it could take anywhere from six months to two years, or even more, to fully assimilate a new employee.
-It’s safe to assume that a new employee will not work up to his or her full potential until the employee completely understands his or her job duties and how to perform them.
+- Reduced productivity, as even with robust onboarding practices, it could take anywhere from six months to two years, or even more, to fully assimilate a new employee.
+It’s safe to assume that a new employee will not work up to their full potential until the employee completely understands his or her job duties and how to perform them.
 One new employee may not cause much disruption to production but several new hires could reduce productivity to a level that affects the company’s bottom line significantly.

 When an employee leaves, the company also loses all the skills and knowledge the employee has gained on the job.
 This is especially costly when employers lose employees on which they have spent considerable time and resources training and developing.
 This loss of skilled employees can lead to lower productivity, poorer quality of goods and services, and increased workplace safety issues.

-Number of terminated employees / total number of employees * 100 = Turnover Rate
+Number of terminated employees / Total number of employees * 100

 For example, if a company has 1,000 employees, and 70 employees were left or were terminated during the period, the employee turnover rate would be 7 percent.